JimGammill/MMPolicy/policies/CEA.md

 In addition, the law states that "nothing contained in this section shall prevent the school committee from granting a school council additional authority in the area of educational policy; provided, however, that school council shall have no authority over matters which are subject to chapter one hundred and fifty E of the General Laws."

+The composition of the School Council will conform to MGL and DESE Regulations.